 First, GSID was established in 1991 as the first graduate school in Japan specializing in international development.
-GSID offers a top-level research and education in international development, as many faculty members have rich experience in research and teaching at top universities inside and outside Japan, and some have practical experiences working with international organizations and aid agencies.
+GSID offers top-level research and education in international development, as many faculty members have rich experience in research and teaching at top universities inside and outside of Japan, and some have practical experience working with international organizations and aid agencies.

 Second, at GSID, all the course subjects have been offered in English, and we highly respect multi-cultural understanding and diversity.
-Over 70% of our student body are international students, mainly from Asia, but increasingly from all over the world.
-So, GSID offers a highly international learning environment, like studying abroad.
-Currently, students from 49 countries are studying at GSID, creating an environment like a mini-United Nations.
+Over 70% of our student body are international students, mainly from Asia, but increasingly from other regions as well, such as Sub-Saharan Africa, Latin America, and the Middle East.
+So, GSID offers a highly international learning environment.
+Currently, students from 47 countries are studying at GSID, creating an environment like a mini-United Nations.

-Third, GSID is proud of its extensive alumni networks, as it produced 2,200 Master’s degree and/or Ph.D. degree holders from 94 countries over the last 30 years.
+Third, GSID is proud of its extensive alumni network, as it has produced more than 2,300 Master’s degree and Ph.D. degree holders from 98 countries over the last 30 years.
 Many of them return to their home countries after graduation, and work as senior government officials, university faculty members, and staff members of international organizations.
-In fact, there are many graduates who work as top leaders in the government, universities, and international organizations.
+In fact, many graduates work as top leaders in the government, universities, and international organizations.